 Grasslands can be defined as grass-dominated areas where few or no trees grow and include prairies and savannahs.
 They are climax communities, meaning the development of vegetation in an area over time, has reached a steady state.
 This equilibrium occurs because the vegetation is composed of species best adapted to average conditions in that area.
 Grassland vegetation remains dominant in a particular area, usually due to grazing or natural/manmade fires, all discouraging colonization of tree and shrub seedlings.
-Some of the world's largest expanses of grassland are found in the African savannah, maintained by wild, grass eating animals (herbivores), such as antelope and zebras.
+Some of the world's largest expanses of grasslands are found in the African savannah, maintained by wild, grass eating animals (herbivores), such as antelope and zebras.
 In addition, many types of grasslands are maintained by nomad tribes (pastoralists) who roam extensively with their grazing livestock, such as cattle and sheep.

-Grasslands are one of the most endangered ecosystems in the world, even more so than tropical rainforests.
-Less than 3% of the original tall grass prairie in Ontario remains today.
+Grasslands are an endangered ecosystem, more so than tropical rainforests.
+Less than 3% of the original grasslands (tall grass prairie) in Ontario remains today.